TRADITIONAL 200 Hour YOGA TEACHER TRAINING IN RISHIKESH

 • Yogic counseling for therapy

-• Yogic therapy like back problems, slip disk problems, diabetes
+• Yogic therapy like back problems, slip disk problems, spinal deformation.

 • Yoga therapies on common disease like – Headache, cold, sinus, migraine